santidiazl/elempleo-scraper/README.md

 The scraping of HTML files is done with the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) library.

 The data is then consolidated into a CSV and that was done with the [Pandas](https://pandas.pydata.org/) library.

-NOTE: I found no policy about scraping on El Empleo's website.